Lazybrook/Timbergrove, Houston: History

 Originally settled by German farmers in the late 1800s, the area was the site of a major oil discovery in the 1930s known as "Eureka."
-Reminders of that distant past remain in a nearby railroad yard, still called the Eureka Yard, and one of the original churches, built by early settlers in 1891, St. John's German Lutheran Church, that still exists, although it now resides in Downtown's Sam Houston Park.
+Reminders of that remain in a nearby railroad yard, still called the Eureka Yard, and St. John's German Lutheran Church, one of the original churches built by early settlers in 1891 which has been moved to Sam Houston Park.

-In the pre-freeway period after World War II, this area remained largely wooded and undeveloped while suburban growth was exploding in every other direction of Houston.
-However, by the 1950s, residential development finally emerged in the area beginning with Timbergrove Manor, followed by Lazybrook.
+Thiearea remained largely undeveloped until after World War II.
+However, by the 1950s, Timbergrove Manor, followed by Lazybrook, were built.
 Timbergrove Manor was named for the many pine trees sheltering the area, while Lazybrook was named for White Oak Bayou, which forms the neighborhood's eastern boundary.

 In 2011 the Lazybrook/Timbergrove Super Neighborhood was formed.

-Cityscape

-Today, the community primarily consists of mid-century, one-story ranch style brick homes.
-Lazybrook/Timbergrove is enjoying a renaissance as demand increases for close-in housing in Houston.
-Residents have seen a transition as original-owner, retired neighbors have moved out and young professionals have moved in.
-Besides the anchor communities of Lazybrook and Timbergrove Manor, upscale townhome developments such as Heritage Creek, Timbergrove Heights, Timbergrove Terrace, Timbergrove Point, and Timbergrove Gardens are within the larger neighborhood.
-The northwestern corner Lazybrook/Timbergrove extending outside of Loop 610 on both sides of US 290, includes Brookwood, a large lot subdivision, the Brookhollow business park, Northwest Mall and Houston Independent School District's (HISD) headquarters and Delmar Stadium complex.

 Government

 Lazybrook/Timbergrove is located in the city limits of Houston and Houston City Council District C.

 In October 2011, the Houston City Council officially recognized the Lazybrook/Timbergrove Super Neighborhood Council.
-Timbergrove Manor is divided into two distinct subdivisions, each governed by a separate homeowners association - the Timbergrove Manor Civic Club and the Timbergrove Manor Neighborhood Association.
-Together with the Lazybrook Civic Club, these active associations were instrumental in the city of Houston's designation of the Lazybrook/Timbergrove Super Neighborhood.
-Deed restrictions are enforced throughout, and the groups handle landscaping of esplanades and a Citizens on Patrol security plan.